BboyAkers/presentations/Upgrading to Fastify 3/slides.md

 </div>

 <!--
 Just like with many other libraries and frameworks.
 Major versioning usually comes with breaking changes.
 An example would be Vue 2 even Vue 3.
-Breaking changes aren't always a bad thing, but not understanding why they happen is, in my opinion.
 If you think  a major versioning upgrade of a library or framework is going to break many parts of your application.
-Document the end to end process of how you might want to upgrade and assess the possible pain points on your application.
-For documenting just about anything, I typically open up one note and try to map out what parts or files of the codebase might give me the most trouble.
+Document the end to end process of how you might want to upgrade and assess the possible pain points in your application.
+For documenting just about anything, I typically use up one note, some people use notion.Try to map out what parts or files of the codebase might give me the most trouble.
 I also reference the migration guide.
 Fastify actually has one, I recommend you look into if you haven't already.
 -->

 ---